siesing/vscode2slack/README.md

-# VS Code 2 Slack - a more personal extension
+# VSCode 2 Slack - a more personal extension

 Ever felt that you're in a flow and don't want to stop coding, but you need to send someone a message or turn off notifications to stay in that flow?
 Ever felt the need to ask a colleague/friend a question about a certain piece of code?
 Look no further we've got you covered!